 Which depreciation method you can use.
 If you meet the two tests above, and also predominantly (more than 50%) use your home computer or cellular telephone in your work, you can claim an accelerated depreciation deduction using the General Depreciation System (GDS) and a section 179 deduction.
-These deductions are explained in Publication 946, How To Begin Depreciating Your Property.

 If you meet the above two tests, but do not predominantly use your home computer or cellular telephone in your work, you must depreciate these items using the straight line method over the Alternative Depreciation System (ADS) recovery period and you cannot take a section 179 deduction.
+Depreciation deductions using GDS and ADS and the section 179 deduction are explained in Publication 946.

 Computer used in home office.
-The above rules do not apply to your computer if part of your home is treated as a regular business establishment and you use the computer exclusively in that part.
-To be treated as a regular business establishment, that part of your home must meet the use tests described under Home Office, later.
+All of the above rules on depreciation do not apply to your computer if part of your home is treated as a regular business establishment and you use the computer exclusively in that part.
+To be treated as a regular business establishment, that part of your home must meet the requirements described under Home Office, later.
+If all these requirements are met, see Business Furniture and Equipment in Publication 587 for information on depreciation or electing a section 179 deduction for your computer.